Frekky31/BlazorTemplate/README.md

 # BlazorTemplate

-A Standard Blazor Server Application for refrence in new Projects.
+A Standard Blazor Server Application for reference in new Projects.
-Plus a refrence for multiple usefull implementations like Patterns and CRUD Operations.
+Plus a reference for multiple useful implementations like Patterns and CRUD Operations.

 Content:
 - Entity Framework Core to MSSQL DB